-Because of the reasons mentioned above, only 1.70% of Brazil's installed capacity comes from small hydro power sources (1.6 GW out of a total of 98.1 GW).
-Also, from the 3.6 GW under construction in the country, only 948 MW are small hydro.
+Because of the reasons mentioned above, only 1.43% of Brazil's installed capacity comes from small hydro sources (1.3 GW out of a total of 95.8 GW).
+Also, from the 3.4 GW under construction in the country, only 738 MW are small hydro.
+In 2004, only 9 small-hydro projects, a total of just 5.22 MW, were authorized by the regulatory agency.
 Many other projects are still under development, waiting for better investment opportunities.

 Common practice in Brazil has been the construction of large-scale hydroelectric plants and, more recently, of thermal fossil fuel plants, with natural gas, which also receive incentives from the government.
-Already 21.3% of the power generated in the country comes from thermal power plants, and this number tends to increase in the next years, since 42% of the projects approved between 1998 and 2005 are thermal power plants (compared to only 14% of SHPPs).
+Already 21.3% of the power generated in the country comes from thermal power plants, and this number tends to increase in the next years, since 42% of the projects approved between 1998 and 2005 are thermal power plants (compared to only 14% of SHPs).

-These numbers show that incentives for the construction of thermal power plants have been more effective than those for SHPPs.
+These numbers show that incentives for the construction of thermal power plants have been more effective than those for SHPs.
 The use of natural gas has been increasing in Brazil since the construction of GASBOL (the Brazil-Bolivia pipeline).
 Besides, the obtaintion of the licenses required by the Brazilian environmental regulation take much longer for hydropower plants (years) than for thermal (two months)

-In the most recent energy auction, which took place on December 16th, 2005, in Rio de Janeiro, 20 concessions for new power plants were granted, of which only two are for SHPPs (28 MW).
-From the total of 3,286 MW sold, 2,247 MW (68%) will come from thermal power plants, from which 1,391 come from natural gas fired thermal power plants, i.e., 42% of the total sold.Brascan Energética, the group that controls Salto Jauru Energética S/A, has 14 small hydro power plants and 11 are CDM Project Activities.
-Also, Indiavaí Small Hydro Power Plant is a CDM Project Activity (ARAPUtanga Centrais ELétricas S. A. - ARAPUCEL - Small Hydroelectric Power Plants Project) and is located approximately 3.75 Km from Salto SHPP, in Jauru River.
-This demonstrates that projects in the same region, using similar technology, consider the CDM incentives as partial compensation for the investment barrier, being fundamental to the development of this kind of projects.
+In the most recent energy auction, which took place on December 16th, 2005, in Rio de Janeiro, 20 concessions for new power plants were granted, of which only two are for SHPs (28 MW).
+From the total of 3,286 MW sold, 2,247 MW (68%) will come from thermal power plants, from which 1,391 come from natural gas fired thermal power plants, i.e., 42% of the total sold.